 The Recommended Daily Allowance (RDA) is 310 to 320 mg per day for women and 400 to 420 mg per day for men.
 This really is just the amount needed to keep someone from exhibiting magnesium deficiency, not the amount needed for general health.

 Although most physicians rarely check this important mineral, the few that do usually rely on a test called Serum Magnesium.
-Unfortunately, this only measures approximately 1% of the magnesium in your body - a poor test at best.
+Unfortunately, this only measures approximately 1% of the magnesium in the body – a poor test at best.
 The “Gold Standard” and most accurate test is the RBC Minerals or more commonly called “Elemental Analysis in Packed Erythrocytes.”

 This test examines the level of eight minerals and seven toxic heavy metals inside the red blood cell, including magnesium, manganese, molybdenum, potassium, selenium, vanadium and zinc.